Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

 \subsubsection{Heuristic averaging of the FSI problems}

 As a first variant, we use the heuristic averaging approach mentioned in the beginning of~\cref{sec:two_scale} for the coarse-scale propagation in steps (I) and (II.b)(i) of~\cref{alg:parareal}.
 The solution of the stationary FSI problem in~\cref{long-scale} is much cheaper compared to $\geq 100$ time steps of a non-stationary FSI problem (approx.\,by a factor 100), and thus, its computational cost is neglected in the following discussion.
-Hence, the computational cost is reduced from $k_{\text{par}}\cdot \lceil N_l/P \rceil + (k_{\text{par}}+1) \cdot P$ to $k_\text{par} \cdot \lceil N_l/P \rceil$ micro problems.
-In~\cref{fig:pararealmacro}, we plot the obtained evolution of the foam cell concentration for $P=50$, as well as the values $c_s^{(k)}(T)$ in each iteration $k$.
+Hence, the computational cost is reduced from $k_{\text{par}}\cdot \lceil N_f/P \rceil + (k_{\text{par}}+1) \cdot P$ to $k_\text{par} \cdot \lceil N_f/P \rceil$ micro problems.
+In~\cref{fig:pararealmacro}, we {\reftwo illustrate the error in} the foam cell concentration for $P=50$ (left), and give the {\reftwo error $|c_s^{(k), {\sfrei \text{fine}}}(T_{\text{end}})-c_s^*(T_{\text{end}})|$ in each iteration $k$ for $P=30$ and $P=50$ (right)}.
 We observe a much slower convergence compared to the standard parareal algorithm used above.
 This could already be expected from the results in~\cref{fig:NumEx}, where we saw that the heuristic averaging is not a good approximation.
-Using the stationary problem for the coarse propagator, $8$ parareal iterations are necessary until the stopping criterion is satisfied for $P=30$ and $P=50$ compared to $2$ iterations in the standard parareal algorithm.
+Using the stationary problem for the coarse propagator, $8$ parareal iterations are necessary until the stopping criterion is satisfied for $P=30$ and $P=50$ compared to {\sfrei $3$ iterations} in the standard parareal algorithm.

-In terms of the computating time, $8\cdot 34=272$ and $8\cdot 20=160$ micro problems are necessary for the cases $P=30$ and $P=50$, respectively.
-While for $P=30$ this is worse compared to the standard parareal algorithm, this is an improvement of $67\%$ for $P=50$; cf.~\cref{tab:csk}.